-Curiously, a prominant reason stated for adoping Agile, based on the annual VersionOne State of Agile survey, was to improve software quality.
-The survey is unclear about wether the data point speaks to product qualtiy, or process quality.
-While you could argue that a 9% higher project success rate does imply product quality was improved, however an unimporved project late statistic indicates process quality has not improved.
+Curiously, a prominent reason stated for adopting Agile, based on the annual VersionOne State of Agile survey, was to improve software quality.
+The survey is unclear about weather the data point speaks to product quality, or process quality.
+While you could argue that a 9% higher project success rate does imply product quality was improved, however an unimproved project late statistic indicates process quality has not improved.

 The Stable Framework™ was created to address process quality.
 As teams learn how to execute Stable within their Agile, Ops, DevOps, and Implementation environments, they are given the tools to improve product and service results, reducing the amount of effort required to produce those results.